fetchai/docs-archived/docs/walkthrough/smart-contracts.md

 Declared name: Fet-1 Fungible token
 $
 ```
-So let’s look at some of the key things.
-You’ll recognise much of the code from the examples in [Part 1](LINK), but here’s the magic bit that actually deploys the contract to the Fetch ledger:
+So let's look at some of the key things.
+You'll recognise much of the code from the examples in [Part 1](LINK), but here's the magic bit that actually deploys the contract to the Fetch ledger:
 ```
 try:
 	contract = Contract(contract_text, entity)